Capital: Riga

 Aquaculture is a significant part of the fisheries industry, but is comparatively new and, until recent times, carried out mostly with extensive production methods.
 Currently, aquaculture is linked only with freshwater sources and there are no farms in the sea coastal areas.
 There are signs, however, of an interest in marine aquaculture in particular for local shellfish species.

-Aquaculture farms registered by the Food and Veterinary Service and active in their field of activity numbered 78 in 2020 and employed 219 persons (full-time equivalent).
-About 5% of the total number are state farms, whose main activity is valuable fish species reproduction in natural water bodies to compensate for the damage to fish resources caused by the construction of hydropower plants on rivers, pollution of water, and the degradation of natural habitats.
+Aquaculture farms registered by the Food and Veterinary Service and active in their field of activity numbered 68 in 2022.
+About 5% of the total number are state farms, whose main activity is valuable fish species reproduction in natural water bodies to compensate for the damage to fish resources caused by the construction of hydropower plants on rivers, water pollution, and the degradation of natural habitats.
 The rest are private farms, including ponds for angling.
-Aquaculture establishments are often situated in areas which are not necessarily directly related to the availability and quantity of freshwater, but rather reflect the traditions and socio-economic interests of landowners.
+Aquaculture establishments are often situated in areas that are not necessarily directly related to the availability and quantity of fresh water, but rather reflect the traditions and socio-economic interests of landowners.

 Over recent years ponds have decreased in number, while their size has increased.
-Another trend is the growing use of recirculation aquaculture systems (RAS).
+Another trend is the growing use of recirculation aquaculture systems (RAS): in 2012 the number of RAS units in the country was 25 and by the end of 2022 the number was 78.

 Processing and trade